 The fines were imposed by Justice of the Peace Dennis Wilson.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Basecrete Inc. and Westin Homes Ltd. Were both found guilty of violating section 224 of the Ontario ‘Construction’ regulation 213/91 which states,
+Basecrete Inc. and Westin Homes Ltd. Were both found guilty of a contravention of section 224 of the Ontario ‘Construction’ regulation 213/91 which states,

 “No person shall enter or be permitted to enter an excavation that does not comply with the construction regulation.”

-Basecrete Inc. and Westin Homes Ltd. were also found guilty of violating section 23, sub-section 1(c) of the OHSA which states,
+Basecrete Inc. and Westin Homes Ltd. were also found guilty of a contravention of section 23, sub-section 1(c) of the Ontario Occupational Health and Safety (OHSA) which states,

 “A constructor shall ensure, on a project undertaken by the constructor that,